DausAdy/wildrig-multi/README.md

       --split-job N              amount of gpu's(or threads of it, keep this in mind) solving one job

-      --opencl-platforms LIST    list of OpenCL platforms to use(amd, nvidia or intel; default: all) -d, --opencl-devices LIST      list of OpenCL devices to use(default: all) --force-eff-mode           force to use efficient kernels when possible(e.g. memehash, skydoge) --progpow-kernel           depends on drivers values 1 or 2 can provide better hashrate for ProgPow(default: 0) --no-dag-split             disable splitting DAG on two parts(have sense only if AMD fix this problem in their drivers)
+      --opencl-platforms LIST    list of OpenCL platforms to use(amd, nvidia or intel; default: all) --force-eff-mode           force to use efficient kernels when possible(e.g. memehash, skydoge) --progpow-kernel           depends on drivers values 1 or 2 can provide better hashrate for ProgPow(default: 0) --no-dag-split             disable splitting DAG on two parts(have sense only if AMD fix this problem in their drivers)